panyan7/panyan7.github.io/posts/2025-03-07-interesting-things.md

 Works:
 - One Hundred Years of Solitude
-- Gravity's Rainbow
-- Conversations in the Cathedral
 - Pedro Páramo
 - The Aleph
+- Gravity's Rainbow
+- The Savage Detectives
+- 2666
 - A Shimmer of Possibility
 - Uncommon Places
 - Mulholland Drive
 - Pulp Fiction
 - The Matrix
-- Conway's Game of Life